SubhajitBhattacharjee007/elm-control-service/README.md

 To run this locally, clone this project and import as a maven project in the IDE.
 Then update maven and run.
 Steps to run.

 Prerequisites:
-#1.
-Git should be installed locally
+1. Git should be installed locally
-#2.
-JDK17 should be installed locally
+2. JDK17 should be installed locally
-#3.
-Apapche Maven should be installed locally
+3. Apapche Maven should be installed locally

+---To Run Locally---
 1. git clone <repo_link>
 2. mvn clean install
 3. cd target
 4. java -jar <project-name>.jar

+Dockerization of the project is in progress.